 In Office Notary Services

-Both the Town Clerk and Deputy Town Clerk are Notaries licensed by the State of New York.
+The Town Clerk is a Notary licensed by the State of New York.
 Proper identification must be provided and the document must be signed in the presence of a Notary Public.

-Marriage Licenses * Couples must be in the office before 3:30 p.m.
-M-Th and by Noon on Friday
+Marriage Licenses * Couples must be in the office before 3:00 p.m.
+Monday - Friday

 All persons who intend to be married in New York State must obtain a marriage license from a Town or City Clerk in New York State.
 The license is good anywhere in the state for a period of 60 days.
 Once the license is issued, there is a 24-hour waiting period before the couple can marry.
 A pre-marital blood test is no longer required.